pratikkarbhal/OpenCV-Vehicle_Tracker/README.md

 # Problem statement

-Use OpenCV Object tracking to make Traffic Management System.
+Use OpenCV-Object tracking to make Traffic Management System.

 Use appropriate Road footage. ( I used stock video from www.pexels.com)